 Nicknamed the “Disney decade,” the 1990s ushered in incredible growth and an ambitious ten-year building plan.
 By 1995, Walt Disney World attendance had already surpassed 500 million guests.
 Other highlights of this decade were:

-- The opening of Animal Kingdom in 1998
+- The opening of Animal Kingdom and the Tree of Life in 1998

 - The introduction of crowd favorite attractions like “Splash Mountain” and “Honey, I Shrunk the Audience.”